 Did you know that this flower releases a scent during the bee’s most active hours of the day to attract them?

 Monarch butterflies, bees, and hummingbirds love these tall, purple fuzzy spears that bloom in July and August.

 This annual is a great companion plant in the garden that repels pest insects.
 It blooms from late spring until the first frost of the season and attracts butterflies and moths.

-Asters are a perennial that bloom from early summer to fall and attract bees and butterflies.
-Known to be disease and deer-resistant, I have had an aphid infestation this summer with mine.
+Asters are a perennial that blooms from early summer to fall and attract bees and butterflies.
+This plant is known to be disease and deer-resistant, however, I have had an aphid infestation this summer with mine.

-Bees, butterflies, and hummingbirds love the spikes found on salvia.
+Bees, butterflies, and hummingbirds love the spikes found in salvia.

 Lavender is a perennial herb that not only attracts pollinators but helps ward off flies, fleas, and mosquitos.
 The tiny flower spikes are the perfect size for honeybees.

 The Best Flowers to Attract Hummingbirds

 - Trumpet honeysuckle

 - Butterfly bush